Flamingo: Relationship with grebes

 Many molecular and morphological studies support a relationship between grebes and flamingos.

 Recent molecular studies have suggested a relation with grebes, while morphological evidence also strongly supports a relationship between flamingos and grebes.
 They hold at least 11 morphological traits in common, which are not found in other birds.
 Many of these characteristics have been previously identified on flamingos, but not on grebes.
 The fossil palaelodids can be considered evolutionarily, and ecologically, intermediate between flamingos and grebes.

 For the grebe-flamingo clade, the taxon Mirandornithes ("miraculous birds" due to their extreme divergence and apomorphies) has been proposed.
 Alternatively, they could be placed in one order, with Phoenocopteriformes taking priority.

 Phylogeny

-The cladogram below showing the phylogenetic relationships between the six extant flamingo species is based on a study by Roberto Frias-Soler and collaborators that was published in 2022.
+The cladogram below showing the phylogenetic relationships between the six extant flamingo species is based on a study by Roberto Frias-Soler and collaborators that was published in 2022; the same phylogeny was confirmed by a further study in 2026.

 Species

-Six extant flamingo species are recognized by most sources, and were formerly placed in one genus (have common characteristics) – Phoenicopterus.
+Six extant flamingo species are accepted by all recent sources.
+They were formerly placed in one genus (have common characteristics) Phoenicopterus.
 As a result of a 2014 publication, the family was reclassified into two genera.
-In 2020, the family had three recognized genera, according to HBW.
+In 2020, the family had three recognised genera, according to HBW.
+A 2026 study suggested a return to two genera, with Phoeniconaias and Phoenicoparrus sufficiently closely related that merging them into one genus made better sense; when merged, the genus Phoenicoparrus (published in 1856) takes priority over Phoeniconaias (1869).
+The two genera resulting can then be easily defined, with Phoenicopterus having a deep keel bone, and Phoenicoparrus a shallow keel bone.